-My other passion is fighting the stigma against mental health disease.
-Although the public stigma surrounding mental health issues is slowly disappearing, thanks to the hard work of many organisations around the globe, the personal stigma remains.
-Would you shun someone because they had diabetes or appendicitis?
+My passion in life is fighting the stigma surrounding mental health disease.
+Although the public stigma is slowly disappearing – thanks to the hard work of many dedicated organisations around the globe – the personal stigma remains.
+But would you shun someone because they had diabetes or appendicitis?
 Of course you wouldn’t.
 So don’t be too quick to judge people who have a mental health disease… it could happen to you.

 A Final Word

-I am, above all else, a writer.
 My work is available as ebooks at Amazon, for all Kindle devices and apps.
-If you’d like further insights into my mind you’re welcome to follow my personal Twitter account.
-I’m vocal, opinionated, and hilarious… at least I think so.
+If you’d like further insights into my mind you’re welcome to follow my Twitter account.
+I’m vocal, opinionated, and hilarious… or at least I think so.

-The process of writing is cathartic and liberating.
-It’s exhilarating, yet can also be quite crushing.
-Writing is now the most important tool for managing my mental health issues.
+For me, the process of writing is cathartic and liberating.
+It’s exhilarating, yet crushing.
+Writing is the most important tool in my toolbox for managing my mental health issues.
 I have to write.
 I need to write.

 I am a writer.